 The high beam headlights can automatically switch to low beam when there is light detected in front of Model S (for example, from an oncoming vehicle).
-To turn this feature on or off, go to Quick Controls or touch Controls > Lights > Auto High Beam.
+To turn this feature on or off, touch Controls > Quick Controls > AUTO HIGH BEAM or Controls > Lights > AUTO HIGH BEAM.